cubesystems/releaf/docs/documentation/usage-basics.md

   * Delete buttons available from both index and edit views
   * Confirmation dialog before deletion

-{% comment %}  :TODO: is search enabled by default? add to index bullets if it is. {% endcomment %}
+{% comment %} :TODO: which attributes are searchable by default? {% endcomment %}

 It will then be possible to start [customizing the controller](customizing-controllers.html) and its [views](customizing-views.html) as needed.